the Northern Utah WebSDR server(s)

 - WebSDR #3 (the "Blue" server):

-of band openings.
 It also includes all of the 2 meter amateur

 band using a 5 element Yagi pointed south toward the Salt Lake metro

-area.
+area along with the 25 and 19 meter shortwave broadcast bands.
 Finally, it covers the "new" 630 Meter amateur band and

 adjacent frequencies: Like 160 meters, 630 meters is primarily a